 Minimize stress, and prioritize relaxing activities.

-Eat adequate calories from nourishing foods during feeding windows, including plenty of healthy fats to optimize hormone production.
+Eat adequate calories from nourishing foods during feeding windows, including plenty of protein and healthy fats to optimize hormone production.

 Intermittent Fasting Mistakes

 Fasting can be a great tool in the right context, but it’s ultimately a stressor on the body.
 When combined with others stressors such as extreme calorie restriction, intense exercise, or stressful life situations, fasting might do more harm than good for your health.